RedisLabs/redislabs-docs/content/rc/subscriptions/maintenance/_index.md

 Redis will notify users by email when maintenance starts and ends.
 For more details, see [Notifications](#notifications).

-During maintenance, your application may disconnect from our service for a few seconds.
+During maintenance, your database will be operational, but you may notice some latency when connecting to your databases.
+Your application may also disconnect from your database for a few seconds.
 Most Redis clients are set to refresh their DNS address when they reconnect to the database, and you will not be required to perform any further action.
 If you encounter connectivity problems for more than a minute during maintenance, please refresh your DNS entries.

 ### Urgent maintenance